JulianEichen/springboot-league/README.md

 - Spring Security
 - MySQL Driver
 - Thymeleaf

+### Structure

+I tried to stick to the layered spring architecture with the following layers:

+- Presentation: The Thymeleaf template engine is used to create simple forms and tables to communicate information with the user and the bootstrap framework to refine the visuals.
+Data exchange with the backend is handled by several controllers, related to the most important models, the authentication and landing page.
+- Business: Conists of several services related to specific models.
+Handles the conversion of input data into model objects, passing them onto the persistence layer and whatever side effects both might create.
+For example the deletion of a match will require the nullification of its resulted league points.
+- Persistence: Contains two subsets of models.
+Match (and it's Result), Season, Team are needed to for the league management itself.
+And User and Role are needed to handle different users and split them into admin(s) and normal users.
+For each model it also contains an extended JpaReposity to handle data access.
+- Database: see below.

 ### Database
 I used a MySQL database.
 With the following tables and relations.
 The relations were added as needed.